Discord Bot Hosting 2026: Production Guide for 24/7 Bots

 Security: Protecting Your Bot Token

-Your Discord bot token is the key to your bot.
+The bot token is the master key.
 If it leaks:

-- Your bot can be used for spam or abuse
+- Your bot can be used for spam, scams, or abuse — your application gets banned

 Never: